yangshun/tech-interview-handbook/apps/website/contents/resume.md

 ### 2. Test readability with industry-standard ATS

-Test the readability and formatting of your resume using industry-standard ATS like [Resume Worded](https://resumeworded.com/resume-scanner) .
+- Test the readability and formatting of your resume using industry-standard ATS like [Resume Worded](https://resumeworded.com/resume-scanner) or Free tools like [AI Resume Judge](https://ayehigh.com/resume-judge).
 Most big companies use such resume scanners.
+- Everytime before applying for a Job, always make sure to tailor your resume content a bit according to the job requirement.
+You can use tools like [Resume Shortlister](https://ayehigh.com/resume-shortlister) or [Resume Target](https://resumeworded.com/targeted-resume), to Check how good your resume is for the job you are applying for.
+It gives you good improvement tips and list of keywords that you can add to your resume for better chances in ATS ranking.

 ### 3. The plain text file test